Kreusada/Kreusada-Cogs/README.md

 ## In the event of Red V4

-Red V4 is most definitely inevitable, which would mean every cog here would become infunctionable until they receive a rewrite for V4.
+Red V4 is most definitely inevitable, which would mean every cog here would become infunctionable until they receive a rewrite.
-Many of these cogs will not be receiving rewrites.
+Some of these cogs will not be receiving rewrites.
+Some cogs will be maintained with updates until it reaches a point where the majority of users have migrated to V4.

-Currently, I hope to transfer the following cogs to Red V4:

-AdvancedUptime, Edition, PingOverride, SearchEngine, SendCards, Staff and TextManipulator.

-The following cogs will not be ported to Red V4.
-Feel free to take them on yourself, though.

-BankThief, HigherOrLower, PublishCogs, RomanConverter.

-The following cogs will receive eternal V3 support and updates:

-AdvancedUptime, Edition, HigherOrLower, PingOverride, PublishCogs, RomanConverter, SearchEngine, SendCards, Staff and TextManipulator.

-The following cogs will de deprecated on the release of Red V4:

-BankThief